Digital Heritage Workshop

 Demarcations of time and space are becoming more fluid in the digital world, and our cultural heritage, once experienced as often static or distant, is progressively more interactive, immersive, and interlinked with the technologies that frame our everyday.
 As a result, the GLAM sector needs to engage audiences by making available expanding amounts of content in a wide range of digital environments.
 This digital transformation is remaking careers in the cultural sector.

-This workshop, hosted by the Digital Studio, is an opportunity to interrogate what is required for a career in digital heritage now and into the future.
-The outcomes of this event will help inform planning for future degrees in the field, with a view towards offering bespoke courses in 'digital heritage’ and ‘cultural informatics' that will enable a new generation of digital heritage professionals.
+This workshop, hosted by the Digital Studio, was an opportunity to interrogate what is required for a career in digital heritage now and into the future.

 Chair: Professor Rachel Fensham, Assistant Dean, Digital Studio